dpanuska/Halloween/README.md

 custom text or voice recognition prompts.

 ## How it works
 It uses mlKit to detect a Pose (human body articulation) which will kick off a GREETING type task.
-Upon body leaving detection it will kick off a BOODBYE task.
+Upon body leaving detection it will kick off a GOODBYE task.
 While still "active" from a detected pose, it will choose an ACTIVE_IDLE task at random to execute every x seconds.

 ## Task Composition